nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

 </br>

-- If you forgot your password invent a new one (use only letters and numbers: no special characters) or use `Autogenerate Secure Password` and click `Copy`
+- If you forgot your password invent a new one (use only letters and numbers: no special characters) or better: use `Autogenerate Secure Password` and click `Copy`
--  Else make it the same than the one in your connection string
+-  Else make it the same than the one in your Heroku `MONGODB_URI` connection string variable

 <img src="../img/TShoot13.png" style="zoom:80%;" >